 In 2018, Women in Sport Aotearoa convened New Zealand’s largest independent group of academics dedicated to investigating the barriers that stand in the way of equity for women and girls in sport and identifying opportunities for positive change.
 It is chaired by Professor Sarah Leberman, Women in Sport Aotearoa co-founder and co-chair and respected researcher with 25+ years’ experience.
 It includes key researchers from 7 of the 8 New Zealand Universities:

-- Université Massey (Dr Farah Palmer)
+- Massey University (Dr Farah Palmer)

 - Auckland University of Technology (AUT) (Professor Lesley Ferkins, Gaye Bryham, Sally Rae)

-- Université Victoria de Wellington (Robyn Cockburn)
+- Victoria University of Wellington (Robyn Cockburn)

-- Université de Lincoln (Dr Roslyn Kerr)
+- Lincoln University (Dr Roslyn Kerr)

 - Sport Waikato (Dr Amy Marfell)